 Can Hemp-derived THC Show Up On a Drug Test

 The chemical structure of hemp-derived THC is identical to the THC that comes from marijuana, so yes, it can show up on a drug test.

-Yes, the new Minnesota Board of Pharmacy law allows cannabis products to contain multiple isomers of tetrahydrocannabinol such as Delta-8, Delta-9, Delta-10, or HHC as long as the total THC content is 5 milligrams per serving and 50 milligrams per package.
+Yes, the new Minnesota Board of Pharmacy law allows cannabis products to contain multiple isomers of tetrahydrocannabinol such as Delta-8, Delta-9, and Delta-10 as long as the total THC content is 5 milligrams per serving and 50 milligrams per package.

 What Does the New Law Mean for the Legalization of Recreational Marijuana in Minnesota

 Although there are still hurdles to overcome for the full legalization of recreational cannabis in Minnesota, the new law is definitely a step in that direction.
 In 2021, the DFL-controlled Minnesota House of Representatives passed a bill to legalize the recreational use of marijuana for people 21 and older.
 Tim Walz, the governor of DFL, supports legalization.